spaceninja/dnd-adventures/src/adventures/history-channel/introduction.md

 ### In the Arena

-**They can't win:** Allow the characters to fight, but pull no punches.
-Let them die, and send them to the cloning vats once or twice to really drive home how bad their situation is.
+**They can’t win:** Allow the characters to fight, but pull no punches.
+Let them die, and send them to the cloning vats once or twice to drive home how bad their situation is.
 It should be clear that continuing to fight is a losing proposition.

-**The Director taunts them:** The Director’s running commentary and the audience reactions on the board are powerful exposition tools.
+**The Director taunts them:** The Director’s running commentary and the audience’s reactions on the board are powerful exposition tools.
 Make it clear to the players that they are regarded as notorious criminals, and the audience is rooting for them to be killed.
 Have the Director mock the characters for every missed attack, and the audience cheer when they’re hit.

-**The Strategist is the way out:** Allow them to spot the Champion, effortlessly holding her own in battle, and hint that she seems to be protecting a small woman (the Strategist) who’s not fighting, but studying odd things in the Arena like welding seams and how deep the dirt floor is, as if she’s looking for weak points.
-If they don't investigate, have the Champion approach to say the Strategist wants to speak to them.
+**The Strategist is the way out:** Allow them to spot the Champion, effortlessly holding her own in battle, and hint that she seems to be protecting a small woman (the Strategist) who’s not fighting, but studying odd things in the Arena like welding seams and the depth of the dirt floor, as if she’s looking for weak points.
+If they don’t investigate, have the Champion approach to say the Strategist wants to speak to them.

 ### Exploring

 **The Bar is a good first stop:** Once they escape the arena, allow them some time to explore the station and learn about the world they’ve found themselves in.
-Do your best to steer them towards the Bar, where the Bartender can offer them a job to retrieve supplies from the Cargo Bay, which will get them moving through the station.
+Do your best to steer them toward the Bar, where the Bartender can offer them a job to retrieve supplies from the Cargo Bay, which will get them moving through the station.

 **Encourage exploration:** The station is full of locked doors and guarded passages, but for the most part, the factions only care about fighting each other.
 The characters can freely move through contested territory, though they may be caught in a firefight or attacked by Security Guards.
 The guards should allow them to enter areas controlled by #TeamEthics or #OpsUnion, but make it clear they will be monitored.
-Entry to areas to controlled by #TeamRatings is more challenging, since they'd be arrested on sight.
-If the players are motivated but having difficulty, help them find a stealthy approach, or a disguise, or even extend an invitation from an NPC inside.
+Entry to areas to controlled by #TeamRatings is more challenging since they’d be arrested on sight.
+If the players are motivated but having difficulty, help them find a stealthy approach or a disguise, or even extend an invitation from an NPC inside.

 **Security Guards:** Any time the characters are in contested territory, consider throwing a random encounter with Security Guards their direction.
 Unless they’re actively working with #TeamRatings, Security is probably hunting for them.